 Bellevue is a member of A Regional Coalition for Housing (ARCH), which has administered a funding process to invest Bellevue and other cities’ resources for affordable housing across the Eastside.
 This RFP is designed to complement and leverage existing funding processes, while creating a significant impact on housing needs in Bellevue.

 The Housing Stability Program provides capital to targeted housing projects that serve Bellevue’s most vulnerable residents, and funding for services that are critical for stable living.
-Approximately $10.5 million in capital, operating and maintenance (including on-site supportive services) funding is available through the Housing Stability Program in 2022.
+Approximately $10.4 million in capital, supportive services, operating and maintenance funding is available through the Housing Stability Program in 2023.

 The city has established the following priorities for funding: